andreasmhallberg/andreasmhallberg.github.io/_posts/2021-11-10-an-editing-based-workflow.md

 Somewhere between editing passes I go through the text to format it to the journal's requirements, changing the font, paragraph formatting, putting tables in a separate file, and such.
 This can be a nice break from the demanding thought-intensive editing.

 At some point, after many passes of editing, I reach a threshold of diminishing returns.
-Also, after having read through the same text or (different versions of it) multiple times I start to become blind to it and can no longer evaluate it or see it from the perspective of a person reading it for the first time.
+Also, after having read through the same text (or different versions of it) multiple times I start to become blind to it and can no longer evaluate it or see it from the perspective of a person reading it for the first time.
 If at this point I am happy with it, I go to Step&nbsp;6.
 If not, there are two options.
 The first is to let it rest for some time, preferably couple of weeks, before going at it again with fresh eyes.
-The second option is to have a college read it and give comments.
-This latter option may result in me re-evaluating and rethinking some major aspects of it, which requires more passes, perhaps focused on specific parts of which the college was critical.
-After this, I move to Step&nbsp;6.
+The second option is to have a colleague read it and give comments.
+This latter option may result in me re-evaluating and rethinking some major aspects of it, which requires more passes, perhaps focused on specific parts of which the colleague was critical.
+After this, I move to Step&nbsp;5.

 ### Step 5: Proof-reading

 Proof-reading is a special kind of final editing pass at which I am spectacularly bad.
 But it needs to get done.
 I find it helps to print the text in a different font and to read it aloud slowly, focusing on articulation.
-The best is to also have someone else, preferably a professional proof-reader, give it a final check.
+It is best is to also have someone else, preferably a professional proof-reader, give it a final check.
 In this step I also carefully go through the generated bibliography to see that it has been rendered correctly.

 When proof-reading, I try not to do any other types of edits, but I inevitably end up doing some.
 These are typically small things.
-Any larger edits, while possibly improving the text will at this stage likely only have a small or questionable benefit, and are for the most part not worth the effort.
+Any larger edits, while possibly improving the text, will at this stage likely only have a small or questionable benefit, and are for the most part not worth the effort.

 Then I'm done.
 (Well, until the reviewers and editors have their say.)